Wansmer/sibling-swap.nvim/README.md

 </template>

 <script setup>
 const one = { tw|o: 'two', one: 'one' }
                 |
     // If 'ignore_injected_langs' is 'true', Tree-Sitter recognize
     // all <script> section as injected language and it will be
     // ignored.
 </script>
 ```

 ## Warning

 Plugin work with SIBLINGS.
-Its meaning what any siblings which placed in one line, has ‘allowed’ separator or space between
+Its meaning what any siblings which located near, has ‘allowed’ separator or space between
 each other and placed in same level in ‘treesitter’ tree - are suitable for swaps.
 It allows no setup each language by separate.
 It supposed, what you understand it before using.